hanadmse/time-tracker/README.md

 1.)
 Launch the application and use it to:

 2.)
 Add new tasks, providing task names, dates, and durations.
+This can be entered in real-time using a timer that has start, pause, resume, and stop to track the duration.
+In addition, there is an option to add details related to past events as well.

 3.)
-Use start, pause, resume and stop timer to track the duration of real-time entry tasks.

-4.)
-Enter relevant information in regards to previous event entries.4.)
-View, search, and manage submitted tasks.
+After submission, there are options to either view the submissions in totality or search for specific tasks based on details.
+The search allows user to search by keywords such task name, date, and duration.

 5.)
 Use the navigation buttons within the app to switch between different views.